Genouka/Xeonjia/README.md

 - "I found it a really interesting and clever idea." - R.V.

-- Thanks for developing this game!
-I enjoy ice puzzles in games, so this is a real treat to play. - [K.](https://gitlab.com/deepdaikon/Xeonjia/-/issues/13)
+- "Thanks for developing this game!
+I enjoy ice puzzles in games, so this is a real treat to play." - [K.](https://gitlab.com/deepdaikon/Xeonjia/-/issues/13)

-- Nice game, cool mechanic.
+- "Nice game, cool mechanic.
 I like the puzzle aspect of the navigation.
-It can be tedious, but it's part of the fun. - [G.L.](https://gitlab.com/deepdaikon/Xeonjia/-/issues/16)
+It can be tedious, but it's part of the fun." - [G.L.](https://gitlab.com/deepdaikon/Xeonjia/-/issues/16)

 - "Me encantó." - [J.O.](https://play.google.com/store/apps/details?id=xyz.deepdaikon.xeonjia&reviewId=b6903d23-f484-4ef3-8a39-7932394ec32b)